 The portal’s objective is to make qualified professionals all over the world enthusiastic about a career in Germany.
 Underlying it is a “welcoming culture” in politics, society, administration and enterprise which invites migrants to stay in Germany.
-This is why “Make it in Germany” is more than just an information portal – it is the expression of a whole “culture of welcome”.
-It portrays Germany as a modern, diverse society and helps convey the friendly, cosmopolitan nature of the country.
+This is why “Make it in Germany” is much more than a simple information portal – it is the expression of a welcoming culture and a business card for Germany: it portrays Germany as a modern, diverse society and helps convey the friendly, cosmopolitan nature of the country.

 Trends on the German labour market are looking good.
-The number of employed, at over 41 million, has never been higher.
+The number of employed, at over 43 million, has never been higher (2015 figures).
 Yet at the same time, some sectors and regions are already lacking qualified professionals.
-If nothing is done, by 2025 demographic changes will create a shortfall of several 6 million workers in the years ahead.
+If nothing is done to counter this, demographic changes will create a shortfall of several 6 million workers in the years ahead.